scottaohara/Brass-Tacks/README.md

 #### In the Wild

 I've already used earlier versions of Brass Tacks on websites I've built for freelance clients, as well as in other open source collaborations.

 ##### 2014
 * bedlampublishing.com - 0.9.0.7
 * scottohara.me - 0.9.0.7

 ##### 2013
-* www.ghop.me - 0.7.3.1
+* ghop.me - 0.7.3.1
-* www.neocities.org - 0.6.2 - in combination w/Twitter Bootstraps
+* neocities.org - 0.6.2 - in combination w/Twitter Bootstraps
+* spin-off (Ground Floor) created for all default NeoCities websites
 * ecommerce website w/ @xbuzz - 0.5.4
-* spin-off (Ground Floor) created for all default NeoCities websites
 * ecommerce website w/ @xbuzz - 0.4.2
 * ecommerce website w/ @xbuzz - 0.3.5